Committee Opportunities

 "By participating in our committee work, physicians and members of the public can gain a better understanding of the inner workings of CPSA and medical regulation, and have a real impact on policy and regulatory development.
 In my experience, the discussions we have around the committee tables are rich and collaborative think tanks, and the perspectives of participants reflect a wide range of backgrounds, knowledge and experiences.
 We all learn from each other and work together in support of CPSA’s mandate to protect the public."

-- Laurie Steinbach, public member of CPSA Council, Governance Committee chair and Anti-Racism Anti-Discrimination Action Advisory Committee member
+- Laurie Steinbach, former public member of CPSA Council, the Governance Committee and the Anti-Racism Anti-Discrimination Committee

 Current opportunities